 Should Your Dog Wear a Collar Inside?

-The potential for injuries from the use of aversive dog collars, such as prong and choke collars has been well documented.
+The potential for injuries from the use of aversive dog collars, such as prong and choke collars, have been well documented.
 But even flat collars can cause injuries to your dog's neck, trachea, front leg nerves, eyes, ears, and even thyroid.
 Your dog might see a squirrel and run after it, jerking their neck when they hit the end of the leash.

 NOTE: Since Brachycephalic (flat-faced) breeds often have difficulty breathing and narrow tracheas, it is better to use a harness to walk them.
 Any risk of potential trauma to the trachea due to direct trauma or trauma to the surrounding muscles from pulling can be potentially life-threatening for these dogs.